Questions & Answers about the Affordable Care Act

 Q: My relative/friend does not speak English well.
 Can you help them?

 A: Yes - we have medical interpreters for many languages available to assist with any conversations between our counselors and community members.
-You can also share with them these flyers in Spanish, French, Arabic, Japanese, Koren, Russian and Chinese.
+You can also share with them these flyers in Spanish, French, Arabic, Japanese, Korean, Russian and Chinese.
 You can also call our Interpreter Services office at 734-936-7021.

 A: Yes - but it's also used by its supporters, the mainstream news media, and Obama administration.
 It's a common term that isn't an "official" name but still has more widespread recognition than "ACA" or "Affordable Care Act".
 We're using the term because it's widely used and understood, not because we're taking a stand for or against the ACA or its programs.
-Learn more about all the things our health system is doing under the ACA and other federal health reform provisions in this article.